Why The Sky Appears Blue – The Different Colours Of Our Sky Explained

-Why The Sky Appears Blue – The Different Colors Visible In The Sky Explained
+Why The Sky Appears Blue – The Different Colors Of Our Sky Explained

 Colors Of The Sky Explained

-When you look at the sky in the middle of a clear, sunny day, you are almost guaranteed to observe a blue sky.
+Whenever you look at the sky on a clear, sunny day, you will most probably see that it is some variation of blue.
 This is due to a natural phenomenon that occurs as sunlight travels through the atmosphere.

 Depending on your location, what season it is, and the time of day, the sky will have a different color or tint each time you look at it.
 From turning darker or lighter to changing into a completely different color, the atmosphere rarely stays the same.